kaurveere/fujitsu-proovitoo/README.md

 # Delivery fee calculator
 API usage:

+    Run the Main.java file to start the program

     Provide city and vehicle type and get delivery fee based on most recent weather data in that city: calculate/{city}/{vehicle}